LaurenceNairne/get-weather/README.md

 The `[DataContract]` and `[DataMember]` attributes specify which properties should be serialized - I need to get a better handle on how it works though, I've just had a cursory reading of the docs on this subject.

 ## Views
 We have two rendered views: `Index` and `GetTheWeather`. `Index` is the default view returned at the root URL of our application.
-It is comrpised of a form with fields to populate latitude, longitude and time.
+It is comprised of a form with fields to populate latitude, longitude and time.

+Our second view will render the returned data deserialized into our WeatherModel.

+### Index
 ```cshtml
 @model WeatherEditModel
 @{